Lasanbie History, Family Crest & Coats of Arms

-Early Origins of the lasanbie family
+Early Origins of the Lasanbie family

-Williams, Dr Ann.
-And G.H.
-Martin, Eds., Domesday Book A Complete Translation.
-London: Penguin, 1992.
-Print.
-(ISBN 0-141-00523-8) and was in "the land of the King in Yorkshire."
+The surname Lasanbie was first found in Yorkshire at Lazenby (Lazonby), which dates back to the Domesday Book where it was listed as Lesingebi and was in "the land of the King in Yorkshire."
 Lazonby is a parish, in the union of Penrith in Cumberland on the west bank of the river Eden.
 A Roman road passes from north to south, and another intersects the parish in a direction towards Salkeld Gate.
 At Castle Rigg are the ruins of a moated building.
 There are also several cairns in the area.

-Early History of the lasanbie family
+Early History of the Lasanbie family

-lasanbie Spelling Variations
+Lasanbie Spelling Variations

-Early Notables of the lasanbie family (pre 1700)
+Early Notables of the Lasanbie family (pre 1700)

-Migration of the lasanbie family to the New World and Oceana
+Migration of the Lasanbie family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
-An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name lasanbie or a variant listed above: Thomas Lazenby, who arrived in Virginia in 1672; William Lazinby who arrived in Maryland in 1744; William Lazenby, a bonded passenger who came to America in 1772.
+An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Lasanbie or a variant listed above: Thomas Lazenby, who arrived in Virginia in 1672; William Lazinby who arrived in Maryland in 1744; William Lazenby, a bonded passenger who came to America in 1772.